apache/jackrabbit-oak/oak-doc/src/site/markdown/plugins/blobstore.md

     }
 }
 ```

+##### Unregistration

+If a repository no longer shares the DataStore then it needs to be unregistered from the shared DataStore by following
+the steps:

+* Identify the repositoryId for the repository using the steps above.
+* Remove the corresponding registered repository file (`repository-[repositoryId]`) from the DataStore
+    * FileDataStore - Remove the file from the data store root directory.
+    * S3DataStore - Remove the file from the `META` folder of the S3 bucket.
+* Remove other files corresponding to the particular repositoryId e.g. `markedTimestamp-[repositoryId]` or
+`references-[repositoryId]`.

 #### Consistency Check
 The data store consistency check will report any data store binaries that are missing but are still referenced.
 The